Ottawa police report reduced crime with focused enforcement in ByWard Market, Rideau Street areas

 Ottawa police say that while the CORE strategy is showing improvements in crime and community safety, the city continues to face a "devastating" crisis of overdose deaths.

-Ottawa Public Health (OPH) says there were 244 suspected overdose deaths in the city as of November and is expected to surpass the 188 confirmed overdose deaths in the city in 2023.
+Ottawa Public Health (OPH) says there were 245 suspected overdose deaths in the city as of November, and Ottawa is expected to surpass the 291 suspected overdose deaths in the city in 2023.
+There were 194 confirmed opioid-related deaths in Ottawa in 2023, according to OPH data.

 "This marks the fourth consecutive year of rising overdose deaths in the National Capital, highlighting the urgency for continued collaborative efforts to support vulnerable populations," police said.